-Here are some of the little things which make life on board Life’s TraVails just a little nicer:
+Here are some of the little things which make life on board Life’s TraVails just a little nicer.

-No worry – both engines and generators have dedicated batteries, but they can be combined with the house bank with the turn of a switch.
+No worry – both engines and the generator have dedicated batteries, but they can be combined with the house bank with the turn of a switch.

-- Do you and your first mate have difficulty communicating between the foredeck and the flybridge, especially while anchoring in the wind?
+Do you and your first mate have difficulty communicating between the foredeck and the flybridge, especially while anchoring, docking, or locking in the wind?

-- Time to change the oil?
-Just flip a switch and let the Reverso oil change system pump the oil right out of the engine (and transmission and generator).
+Just flip a switch and let the Reverso oil change system pump the oil out of the engine, transmission, or generator.
 Flip the switch the other way, and pump fresh oil back in.

 On Life’s TraVails, simply turn a small valve or 2 to allow transfer of water from one tank to the other to rebalance.
 See water balancing manifold.

-No problem; just turn the lever to the other side of the duel Racor 500FG fuel filters and isolate the dirty filter while you continue on.
+No problem; just turn the lever to the other side of the duel Racor 500FG fuel filters on either engine to isolate the dirty filter while you continue on.

-Just hit the Kahlenberg dual chrome marine air horn and you’ll sound like a tanker (extremely useful in fog as well).
+Just hit the Kahlenberg dual chrome marine air horn and you’ll sound like a tanker (extremely useful when caught in fog as well).